plblum/jivs/planning/Aria Design.md

     Service --> Elements
 ```

 The installers are installation-time consumers.
-They request static composition and record the specialized field-state updater on each installed element.
+They request static composition and record the specialized validation-state updater on each installed element.
 The root-aware coordinator initializes dynamic ARIA after the field's elements are installed. `FieldValidationDispatcher` invokes the same validation-state operation after later validation changes.

 ## Core Updater Contracts